Duality in the directed landscape and its applications to fractal geometry: The graph structure of semi-infinite geodesics and interfaces

 We now come to the final result of this section, and for this, we need the language of directed forests which we now introduce.
-A downward directed forest $\fF$ is defined to be a collection of semi-infinite paths $\{\eta_i\}_{i\in I}$ for some indexing set $I$ with the additional property that if $\eta_i\colon(-\infty,s_i]\rightarrow \RR$ for some $s_i\in \RR$, then for any $i,j\in I$ with $i\neq j$, the set of points $s$ for which $\eta_i(s)=\eta_j(s)$ is connected.
-We denote any $\eta_i$ with $(\eta_i(s_i),s_i)=p\in \RR^2$ as $\fF_p$, with the understanding that there might be many possible choices for $\fF_p$ for a given $p\in \RR^2$.
+A downward directed forest $\fF$ is defined to be a collection of semi-infinite paths $\{\eta_i\}_{i\in I}$ for some indexing set $I$ with the additional property that any two such paths $\eta_i,\eta_j$ for $i\neq j$ coalesce when they first meet, where starting from the same point is not considered as ``meeting''.
+To be precise, this means that for any $i\neq j$ and paths $\eta_i\colon(-\infty,t_i]\rightarrow \RR$, if we have $\eta_i(t)=\eta_j(t)$ for some $t<\min(t_i,t_j)$, then we must have $\eta_i(s)=\eta_j(s)$ for all $s\leq t$.
+We denote any $\eta_i$ with $(\eta_i(t_i),t_i)=p\in \RR^2$ as $\fF_p$, with the understanding that there might be many possible choices for $\fF_p$ for a given $p\in \RR^2$.
 Note that we can similarly define upward directed forests as well.
-The following ordering property of directed forests is a useful aspect of the definition. \begin{lemma} For any downward directed forest $\fF$, no two paths $\fF_p$ and $\fF_q$ for any points $p,q\in \RR^2$ can ever cross, in the sense that we cannot find times $s\neq t$ such that one of $\fF_p(s)-\fF_q(s)$ and $\fF_p(t)-\fF_q(t)$ is strictly positive, while the other is strictly negative. \end{lemma} As an immediate consequence of Corollary \ref{thm:3}, we have the following result which, in view of Lemma \ref{lem:7}, we will often refer to as the ordering of semi-infinite geodesics. \begin{lemma} Almost surely, simultaneously for all $\theta\in \Xi_\downarrow^c$, $\cT_\downarrow^\theta$ forms a downward directed forest. \end{lemma} We mention that when using directed forests, we will slightly abuse notation in the sense that apart from viewing $\fF$ as the collection $\{\fF_p\}_p$, we will also think of $\fF$ as the set $\bigcup_p \inte (\fF_p)\subseteq \RR^2$.
+The following ordering property of directed forests is an immediate consequence of the definition. \begin{lemma} For any downward directed forest $\fF$, no two paths $\fF_p$ and $\fF_q$ for any points $p,q\in \RR^2$ can ever cross, in the sense that we cannot find times $s< t$ such that one of $\fF_p(s)-\fF_q(s)$ and $\fF_p(t)-\fF_q(t)$ is strictly positive, while the other is strictly negative. \end{lemma} \begin{proof} If some paths $\fF_p$, $\fF_q$ with the above property were to exist, then by continuity, there would have to exist a time $s'\in (s,t)$ for which $\fF_p(s')=\fF_p(s')$.
+However, by the definition of a downward directed forest, this would imply that we must also have $\fF_p(s)=\fF_q(s)$ which is a contradiction. \end{proof} As an immediate consequence of Corollary \ref{thm:3}, we have the following result which, in view of Lemma \ref{lem:7}, we will often refer to as the ordering of semi-infinite geodesics. \begin{lemma} Almost surely, simultaneously for all $\theta\in \Xi_\downarrow^c$, $\cT_\downarrow^\theta$ forms a downward directed forest. \end{lemma} We mention that when using directed forests, we will slightly abuse notation in the sense that apart from viewing $\fF$ as the collection $\{\fF_p\}_p$, we will also think of $\fF$ as the set $\bigcup_p \inte (\fF_p)\subseteq \RR^2$.
 For a concrete example, the geodesic tree $\cT_\downarrow$ is thought of both as the collection of all possible downward $0$-directed semi-infinite geodesics and as the set consisting of the union of interiors of all such geodesics.